This blog post was updated on 21 July 2021.

 1. Be on WeChat

-WeChat is known as China’s “super app” because it’s hugely popular and many users spend multiple hours on there every day.
+WeChat is known as China’s “super app” because it is hugely popular and many users spend multiple hours on there every day.

-People expect to see brands on there, so don’t miss out on this massive opportunity!
+People expect to see brands on there, so do not miss out on this massive opportunity!

 2. Create videos